RUCOGS/cogs-party/README.md

 ## COGS Party Repository Development

-The following sections are for development of the COGS Party Repository
+The following sections are for development of the COGS Party Repository.
+This is documentation for future COGS e-board members who will run COGS Party.

 ## Adding New Test Games